New Certified Instructor

 Students who are black belts and 18 years of age or older may request to be a staff member.
 If accepted, they enter into an apprenticeship.
 After several months of teaching, attending staff meetings, testings, and other school events, one individual has earned instructor status.
 Once an instructor, all instructors maintain their training, keep in constant contact with the Grandmaster, and continue to improve their instructional skills.
 They must be recertifed to teach, annually.

-The American Martial Arts Institute is proud to announce that Grandmaster Crandall has awarded Mr. Kyle Mizgala with instructor status.
-Congratulations to Mr. Mizgala and his instructor, Master Stalloch.
+The American Martial Arts Institute is proud to announce that Grandmaster Crandall has awarded Ed Salsberg instructor status.
+Congratulations to Sensei Salsberg and his instructor Master Chuff

 If you are an adult black belt interested in learning more about becoming a staff member, and possibly one day instructor, speak with your instructor or Grandmaster Crandall for more information.